nationalarchives/da-tre-dev-documentation/architecture-decision-records/003-New-TDR-TRE-integration.md

 ## Context

-The initial deployment used a interface specific message structure between TDR and TRE.
+The initial deployment used an interface specific message structure between TDR and TRE.

 This ADR documents the generic messaging approach that is to be used for V2 message flows.

 The V1 TDR-TRE integration is documented [here](../tdr-integration/README.md).